MSF-UK/HHOT-Handbook/README.md

 # Hand Hygiene Observation Toolkit Handbook
 The Explanatory Handbook for the Hand Hygiene Observation Tool.

+# Background

-The Hand Hygiene Observation Toolkit (HHOT) enables users in the field to observe, record, analyse and share hand hygiene observations from medical facilities.
+The Hand Hygiene Observation Toolkit (HHOT) was designed by MSF to enable users in the field health facilities to observe, record, analyse and share hand hygiene observations.
+The toolkit covers data collection (using a phone or tablet) and analysis using a dashboard.
 The dashboard allows analysis of hand hygiene adherence across facilities, wards and staff groups.
 This information can inform decision-making and interventions at sites where hand hygiene can be improved.

+Note: The MSF version of the HHOT uses PowerBI to do the analysis via an interactive dashboard.
+As we think this toolkit may be useful to other organisations and institutions, we have developed an excel version of the dashboard (as PowerBI is not commonplace).
+This excel deshboard is untested in field conditions and has been developed as a starting point for organisations looking to develop hand hygiene auditing to improve quality of care.
+MSF does not offer support on the implementation of the tollkit described below and recommends full testing before deployment.

+A study on the use of HHOT as an effective tool in improving hand hygiene adherance in an MSF facility [can be found here in the Jama Open Network journal](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2747754).

+**If you are reading this and you work in an MSF Facility, please contact your IPC lead to find out how to use the MSF version of the toolkit**

 The HHOT is based on the WHO [5 Moments for Hand Hygiene approach](http://www.who.int/gpsc/5may/Hand_Hygiene_Why_How_and_When_Brochure.pdf).

-The HHOT measures adherence to the 5 hand hygine moments in the following:
+The HHOT measures adherence to the following 5 hand hygine moments:
 * % before touching patient
 * % before clean procedure
 * % after bodily fluid risk